shihui1224/sketching-for-denoising/README.md

 # sketching-for-denoising
-Code for the paper "Sketched Learning for Image Denoising", published by Shi H., Traonmilin Y., Aujol JF. at SSVM (Scale Space and Variational Methods in Computer Vision) 2021.
-The paper is available at https://hal.archives-ouvertes.fr/hal-03123805.
+Code for "Compressive learning for patch-based image denoising" (https://hal.archives-ouvertes.fr/hal-03428078).

-This work contains parts of code taken from SketchMLbox--A MATLAB toolbox for large-scale mixture learning (https://hal.inria.fr/hal-02960718).
+Run the file **denoising_fepll/demo_denoising.m** to do the denoising.
+It is possible to modify the user parameter **μ** to get better denoising performance.
+This work contains parts of code taken from S. Parameswaran, C-A. Deledalle, L. Denis and T. Q. Nguyen, "Accelerating GMM-based patch priors for image restoration: Three ingredients for a 100x speed-up", arXiv.

-Run main.py to see the estimation on synthetic data.
+To learn the prior model, run the file **sketching_m/sk_learn.m**.
+You will need the matlab toolbox SketchMLbox--A MATLAB toolbox for large-scale mixture learning (https://hal.inria.fr/hal-02960718).